 - Building regulations: these rules cover the structural elements of development.
 Like planning permission, building regulations approval also comes from Local Authorities.
 Building regulations approval can also now come from private sector Approved Inspectors who can check and approve your plans in the same way a Local Authority inspector would, for a fee.

-If you’re looking for land for your dream self-build project, find it with Addland.
-We make it Easy to Find, Research, Buy or Sell Land.
+If you’re looking for land for your dream self-build project, find it with Addland, the UK’s most advanced online land marketplace.

 FAQsFrequently asked questions about how to apply for planning permission.